 from calibre.gui2.tweak_book import current_container container = current_container() if container is None: report_error # No book has been opened yet

-A container represents an Open EBook as a directory full of files and an opf file.
+A container represents an open e-book as a folder full of files and an OPF file.
 There are two important concepts:

-- The root directory.
-This is the base of the ebook.
-All the ebooks files are inside this directory or in its sub-directories.
+The root folder.
+This is the base of the e-book.
+All the e-books files are inside this folder or in its sub-folders.

-- Names: These are paths to the books’ files relative to the root directory.
+Names: These are paths to the books’ files relative to the root folder.
 They always contain POSIX separators and are unquoted.
 They can be thought of as canonical identifiers for files in the book.
 Most methods on the container object work with names.
-Names are always in the NFC unicode normal form.
+Names are always in the NFC Unicode normal form.

 open()to read/write to component files in the book.